 This device has some extra’s like proxies for old browsers, ssl for old email, text browsing and AFP filesharing over DDP.
 Plain old AppleTalk file sharing

 If you don’t have an Orange Pi, have a look at my other project “MacIPgw VM”, a software solution with the same possibilities.
+If you have a Raspberry Pi have a look at the MacIppi Rpi page.

 The MacIPpi will allow you to surf the Internet with your old Macintosh without any problems.
 Just connect your old Macintosh with a normal LocalTalk bridge, like an Asante AsanteTalk or a Dayna Etherprint to you LAN and startup you MacIPpi.
 You can also use an old networking Mac with the LocalTalk Bridge control panel to do the work.